 Backtracking… It was my birthday at the end of September, but I wasn’t looking forward to it very much.
 I always have a bit of bad luck on my birthdays.
 Something bad has happened on that day for as long as I can remember.
 But actually, this year turned out to be quite nice!
-Despite everything going on at work, my boyfriend and my friends really cheered me up and we all had a great time.
+Despite everything going on at work, my friends really cheered me up and we all had a great time.
 But the best part of my birthday wasn’t to come until a few days later.
 I had just come back from grocery shopping with my friend Jon, and we were walking down the corridor to get to my apartment.
-I turned the corner and saw something that took me a few moments to register…. it was my best friend in the world, Alex, standing there with my boyfriend!!
+I turned the corner and saw something that took me a few moments to register…. it was my best friend in the world, Alex!!

 Alex and I were trying to figure out what we wanted to do together that day, and I was telling her about my blog and the Virtual Pumpkin Party I was part of.
 I told her that I wanted to do something a bit different, savory, and was thinking about making pumpkin gnocchi.
 She immediately loved the idea and said she would help – which turned out to be quite fortuitous, as Alex is half Italian and has grandparents, aunts, uncles and cousins over in Italy.
 She said she would teach me how to make gnocchi like her nonna – who, of course, is the HOLY GRAIL of cooking knowledge.

 So that’s what we did!
 We made gnocchi, talked, laughed, cooked, and gobbled it all up. :)